Home Buying #Mortgage Basics

 Table of contents

-Canadian banks and lenders require the mortgage stress test to ensure you can comfortably afford your mortgage repayments if interest rates increase.
+Canadian banks and lenders require a mortgage stress test to ensure you can comfortably afford your mortgage repayments if interest rates increase.
 The Office of the Superintendent of Financial Institutions (OFSI) introduced the stress test in 2018 for all mortgages to protect lenders and borrowers from the fallout of sudden changes in interest rates that could make mortgage payments unaffordable.

 This post will cover how the stress test works in Canada, how to test your mortgage, and how it impacts you as a borrower when qualifying for a mortgage.